Yehdar/Backend-Bad-Habit-Tracker/README.md

 - Make a second part to this project by integrating a front-end to make the habit tracker more visually-pleasing

 ## SHOUT-OUTS
-WAS MASSIVELY INSPIRED FROM THIS VIDEO: https://youtu.be/snUk2Dx9Bz8
+MASSIVELY INSPIRED FROM THIS VIDEO: https://youtu.be/snUk2Dx9Bz8
 - Used the video above as the backbone to the project